Atlanta water main break causes major disruptions, closures

 And in a statement Saturday night, the mayor's office said that crews had "completed multiple rounds of repairs" and the "system is gradually being brought back online to allow for the rebuilding of system pressures."

-A boil water advisory was still in effect for much of Atlanta, however, until the Georgia Environmental Protection Division determines the advisory can be lifted.
+However, a boil water advisory is still in effect for much of Atlanta until the Georgia Environmental Protection Division determines the advisory can be lifted.
+The Department of Watershed Management said Sunday that it would "follow its line flushing protocols for the system as a precaution" and "sample the affected zones to confirm no contamination."

 According to CBS affiliate WANF-TV, the Georgia State Capitol, the Georgia Supreme Court and Atlanta City Hall had no water service Friday.